A Swift Fix II: Physical Parameters of Type I Superluminous Supernovae: Correlations Between SLSN Parameters and Radiative Emission

-The physical origin of correlation between the kinetic energy of the ejecta and the radiative energy is not as straightforward under a magnetar spin-down model.
+indicating a correlation at a level of $\approx3.5\sigma$.
 To confirm that such a correlation was not simply the result of modeling assumptions, we conducted a Monte Carlo simulation.
 We randomly drew parameters for 100 SLSNe assuming a Gaussian distribution centered on the median values for each parameter from \citet{nicholl17c} and a standard deviation for each parameter based on the 1$\sigma$ uncertainties from the joint posteriors of the \citet{nicholl17c} sample.
 We then calculated the luminosity as a function of time and the resulting integrated energy.
 We then applied the cut on kinetic energy discussed in Section 3.8 of \citet{nicholl17c}.
 This typically yielded $\approx 30$ objects, close to our sample size.
 We computed the Kendall $\tau$ correlation strength and significance for the set of simulated SLSNe.
-We repeated the whole procedure 5000 times and asked for how many realizations were the kinetic energy and radiative energy correlated as strongly (i.e. higher $\tau$) and as significantly (i.e. lower p-value) than our observed correlation.
+We repeated the whole procedure 5000 times and asked for how many realizations were the kinetic energy and radiative energy correlated as strongly (i.e., higher $\tau$) and as significantly (i.e., lower p-value) than our observed correlation.
 We found that only 3 out of 5000 (0.06\%) of the trials met these requirements, suggesting that this correlation is not a simple covariance introduced by the assumptions inherent to the MOSFiT modeling.